jbakse/compform_notes/content/week_1_tile/index.md

 [Draw a Sierpinski Triangle](sierpinski.html)

 The [Sierpinski Triangle](http://en.wikipedia.org/wiki/Sierpinski_triangle) is a fractal set.
-It is infinitely detailed and self similar.
+It is infinitely detailed and self-similar.
 There are many, many ways to generate a Sierpinski Triangle.
-The amazing [sierpinski triangle page to end most sierpinski triangle pages](http://www.oftenpaper.net/sierpinski.htm) details many of them.
+The amazing [sierpinski triangle page to end most Sierpinski triangle pages](http://www.oftenpaper.net/sierpinski.htm) details many of them.